Can you finance light installations?

 Here’s how the core concepts break down:

-• Interest rate is the cost of borrowing money.
-The higher the rate, the more paid over time.
+- The Federal Reserve explains that interest rates represent the cost of borrowing money, and the higher the rate, the more paid over time.

 Let’s look at a simple example.
 If the cost of permanent outdoor lighting falls between $3,000 and $8,000 or more, a 36–60 month financing plan could spread that investment into manageable monthly payments.
 Actual numbers depend on credit and lender terms, so this is just an illustration—not a quote.